 Let’s stay in the realm of video games.
 If you’re streaming games with fast-paced action, you should ensure your viewers see what’s going on as clearly as possible.
 You might want to stream at more than 30 frames per second.

-More frames per second mean a higher bitrate.
-For Twitch, it pushes the range for 720p video to 3,500 - 5,000 kbps.
-YouTube Live recommends 2,250 - 6,000 Kbps.
+More frames per second means a higher bitrate.
+For Twitch, it pushes the range for 720p video to between 3,500 and 5,000 kbps.
+YouTube Live recommends 2,250 to 6,000 Kbps.
 That’s a 6.2 Mbps upload speed for Twitch, and 7.4 Mbps for YouTube Live if you want to stream 720p video at 60 frames per second.
+Keep in mind, these are just the highest optimal values.

 A good upload speed for your live streaming will vary from one platform to another.